- Are you proficient in English?

 The programme creates new opportunities for students who are interested in working with Iceland's growing population of immigrant children and bilingual children, or in international schools in Iceland or other educational settings in other countries.

-The programme has attracted students from over 30 countries and significant emphasis is placed on making the most of the human resources in the group.
+The programme has attracted students from over 30 countries, and significant emphasis is placed on making the most of the human resources in the group.

 Programme structure

 The programme is 120 ECTS and is organised as two years of full-time study.
-It can also be completed by studying part time for three or four years.
+It can also be completed by studying part-time for three or four years.

 The programme is made up of:

-- Courses in methodology, 20 ECTS
+- Mandatory courses, 20 ECTS

-- Courses in a chosen specialisation, 30-50 ECTS
+- Courses in a chosen specialisation, 10 ECTS

-- Elective courses, 0-20 ECTS
+- Elective courses, 20 ECTS

-- Final thesis, 40-60 ECTS
+- Final thesis, 40 ECTS

 Course topics include